How to Increase Your Consulting Fee Rates

 Timing is not everything, but it sure is something you need to think about when increasing your rates.

-Rule: Timing is Not Everything, but it is a Lot.
+Rule: Timing is Not Everything, but It Accounts for a Lot.

 There are seasons and cycles in business consulting and government consulting.
 You need to consider when your client’s budgets are funded, and when they are open to consulting engagements.